getlantern/lantern-sdk/README.md

 2. Start Proxy

 Start local HTTP and SOCKS proxies.
-You can choose to redirect traffic via these proxies.
+You can redirect traffic via these proxies to Lantern's infrastructure.
 - onSuccess: Callback function invoked after starting the local proxy.
 Returns a ProxyInfo object containing the addresses of the local HTTP and SOCKS proxies.
-- onFailure: Callback function providing an error message when the proxy fails to start.
+- onFailure: Callback function providing an error message when the local proxy fails to start.

 Below is an example of how you would integrate the SDK on Android.